Are Horror Movies Good Entertainment? If You Love Fear Factor

 Halloween is almost here and as per tradition, many people consider horror movies good entertainment.

 Are horror movies good entertainment?
-Only if you love being scared.And there’s no doubt, that while horror movies are popular year-round, fright and gore seems to be something many people especially love to watch in October.
+Only if you love being scared.And there’s no doubt, that while the horror genre of movies is popular year-round, fright and gore seem to be something many people especially love to watch in October.

-In fact, your friends may even suggest an evening of horror movies good times, and even though you may be reluctant to watch, they might even try to pressure you into it.
+Your friends may even suggest an evening of watching scary movies or catching a new release of a horror film at the theatre, and even though you may be reluctant to watch, they might even try to pressure you into it.

-These are my own ideas in regard to tips and advice based on my experiences about answering the question of, “Are horror movies good entertainment?”, and I hope you will enjoy my personal views.
+These are my ideas regarding tips and advice based on my experiences about answering the question of, “Are horror movies good entertainment?”, and I hope you will enjoy my personal views.

 Is Watching Horror Movies Good for Individuals with Autism?